 Acquaints the student with the theory and application of pneumatic braking systems.
 The student will learn to service, diagnosis and repair ABS, foundation, accessory and safety air systems.
-Prerequisite: Placement test at RD 090 College Success & Reading Strategies, MTH 020 Basic Mathematics and instructor's approval required.
+Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.